ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 After establishing a secure communication, the Client sends a Join Request to the KDC as described in Section 4.3 of {{I-D.ietf-ace-key-groupcomm}}.
 More specifically, the Client sends a POST request to the /ace-group/GROUPNAME endpoint on KDC, with Content-Format "application/ace-groupcomm+cbor" that MUST contain in the payload (formatted as a CBOR map), and MUST be encoded as defined in Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}:
 * 'scope' parameter set to the specific group that the Client is attempting to join, i.e., the group name, and the roles it wishes to have in the group.
 This value corresponds to one scope entry, as defined in {{auth-request}}.
 * 'get_creds' parameter, if the Client needs to retrieve the public keys of the other members.
-The Subscribers MUST have access to the public keys of all the Publishers, and th .
+The Subscribers MUST have access to the public keys of all the Publishers.
 This may be achieved by requesting the public keys of all the Publishers, this parameter MUST encode a non-empty CBOR array, with three elements: '\["true", "Pub", \[\]\]'.
 * 'client\_cred' parameter MUST be included if the Client is a Publisher and contains the Client's public key formatted according to the encoding of the public keys used in the group.
 For a Subscriber-only Client,  the Joining Request MUST NOT contain the 'client\_cred parameter'.
 The alg parameter in the 'client\_cred' COSE\_Key MUST be a signing algorithm, as defined in {{I-D.ietf-cose-rfc8152bis-algs}} {{I-D.ietf-cose-rfc8152bis-struct}}, and that it is the same algorithm used to compute the signature sent in 'client\_cred\_verify'.
 TODO: Check the specific format for authentication credentials (REQ6)
 ToDo: We say MUST for publishers, but the key-groupcomm allows this field to be empty, and KDC to have stored a public key through another method.